USA and the UK

 Usually, an F3 Visa application will follow these steps:

-- Sponsor completes petition and sends it to the USCIS
+- The sponsor completes petition and sends it to the USCIS

 - USCIS processes petition and, if accepted, will send the application and documents to the National Visa Center (NVC)